voicegain/platform/audio-sender/bootstrap-bundle/README.md

 ## Check Audio Devices ##

-Let's run this command to list the audio devices:
+Run this command to list the audio devices:

 `./list-audio-devices.sh`

-Pick the number next to the correct input device and change the `SOURCE` parameter in start-audio-daemon.sh to that value.
+Pick the number next to the correct input device and change the `SOURCE` parameter in `start-audio-daemon.sh` to that value.

 ## Check/Modify the configuration ##